LensCrafters eye exams

 Alternatives to LensCrafters

 While LensCrafters is the biggest prescription eyewear chain in the U.S., there are many other options available.
 Walmart offers eye exams with licensed independent optometrists at an affordable price, as well as a reasonable selection of eyeglass frames.
+America's Best is another location to consider.

 Eye exams at Target Optical locations are located in or outside the department store.
 Like Walmart, eye doctors at Target also tend to operate independently.